Ecto409/meteo/README.md

 ## Ressources used

-Weather: Wunderground
+* Weather: Wunderground
-Weather icons: Erik Flower's weather icons
+* Weather icons: Erik Flower's weather icons
-Frontend framework : UIKit
+* Frontend framework : UIKit
-Mobile Touch Slider: Swiper
+* Mobile Touch Slider: Swiper

+I do not own any of these ressources.